 Pathway 4: FOR FORMER NEW ZEALAND REGISTERED ARCHITECTS

 For persons who have been a New Zealand Registered Architect before, a simplified application procedure applies.
 Case studies are NOT required.
-You can apply for registration under Pathway 4 at any time.

 The following outlines what the registration assessors will be looking for.

 If you have been working in architecture overseas, the evaluation panel will need to see that your knowledge is still current about aspects of the architectural process that are specific to New Zealand.